-In order to avoid abuse, the INPI requires that each patent application cover only one invention: this is the very concept of unity of invention.
+In order to avoid abuse, INPI requires that each patent application covers only one invention: it is the very concept of the invention unit.

 Chapter 1.
 Unity of Invention Fault

 The & #8217; invention unit is provided by the & #8217; article L612-4 CPI.

 The patent application can only concern #8217; an invention or a plurality of #8217; inventions linked together so that they only form a single general inventive concept.

 The purpose of this requirement is to efficiently classify inventions and prevent the payment of unique Search fee does not allow to obtain a search for 1000 inventions.